jacobpm/edison/python/README.md

 ssh root@<edison's-IP-address>
 ```

-When prompted for a password upon connecting via SSH,
-use the one that was set in the security settings of the Intel Edison Board
+When prompted for a password use the one that was set in the security settings of the Intel Edison Board Configuration Tool.
-Configuration Tool.
 If everything worked properly, we should now be
 logged in to the board as **root**.

 ### Clone the git repository

-Once you are connected to the Intel Edison and able to interact with its Linux shell we can clone our git repository by executing the following command:
+Once you are logged in the Intel Edison and are able to interact with its Linux shell, you can clone the git repository by executing the following command:

 ```shell
 git clone https://github.com/relayr/edison
 ```

-Now you can find the folder with the Python code examples `~/edison/python/examples` of the Edison board.
-However before we can run any of them we first have to install all the library and Python dependencies.
+From then on you can find the folder with the Python code examples `~/edison/python/examples` of the Edison board.
+However, before running any of them we first have to install all the necessary libraries and Python dependencies.

 ### Setting up the `libmraa` library

 The default firmware (Linux Yocto image)
-comes with Python 2.7 already installed, so you can start running
+comes with Python 2.7 already installed, so you could start running
 scripts right away.
 However, if you wish to interact with the GPIOs of
 the Intel Edison breakout board, you'll have to install
 the [`libmraa`](https://github.com/intel-iot-devkit/mraa) C/C++ library,